BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.61458in;height:4.90625in" />

 There is also a hidden *Ability Capsule* up here.
-Back down from here, while exploring the main part of this room, you’ll find a *Razor Claw, Odd Keystone,* and a *White Herb* as well as hidden 5 *Ethers,* and *PP Up.*
+Back down from here, while exploring the main part of this room, you'll find a *Razor Claw, Odd Keystone,* and a *White Herb* as well as hidden 5 *Ethers,* and *PP Up.*

-In the vs. Bladestar route, you’ll meet up with a familiar figure at the top here.
+In the vs. Bladestar route, you'll meet up with a familiar figure at the top here.
 Here you will gain (+1 Reina) Relationship Point if you saved her in Mt.
 Valor, and (-1 Reina) if not.